cannatag/ldap3/docs/manual/source/ldif.rst

 ldap3 is compliant to the latest LDIF format (version: 1).

 ldap3 can stream the output of a search (LDIF-CONTENT) or of an operation (LDIF-CHANGE) to a file object.
-It cannot read a file with LDIF content because this is not in the LDAPv3 standard.
+It cannot read a file with LDIF content because this is not defined in the LDAPv3 standard.
-Each LDAP searver has its own tools to import an LDIF-CONTENT or perform LDIF-CHANGE.
+Each LDAP server has its own tools to import an LDIF-CONTENT or to perform LDIF-CHANGE.

 LDIF-CONTENT